-Reed’s School is a day and boarding school for boys aged 11–18, with a mixed sixth form, in Cobham, Surrey.
+Reed’s School is a private day and boarding school for boys aged 11–18 with a mixed sixth form in Cobham, Surrey.
 The Reed’s Foundation was established in 1813 by the Rev Dr Andrew Reed to care for and provide a day education for children who had lost one or more parents.
-Boarding pupils were first accepted into the school in 1958 and now make up 15% of the pupil population.
+Boarding pupils were first accepted into the school in 1958 and contribute 15% of the pupil population.

 Reed’s School aims for all pupils to fulfil their academic potential and feel that “it is cool to be clever”.
 Pupils are encouraged to develop curiosity in the world around them, to question convention, and to desire to be the best they can be.
-Academic performance at the school has surged in the last 15 years; in 2022, 81% of GCSE grades were 9–7 (A*–A equivalent) and 89% of A level grades were A*–B.
+Academic performance at the school has surged in the last 15 years.

 The school’s core values of integrity, compassion, curiosity, resilience, responsibility and independence are facilitated through an extensive co-curricular programme.
-The major sports of cricket, hockey and rugby are regularly successful in national and county competitions, while an extensive range of additional sports is available through the games programme and activities curriculum, including football, rowing, go-karting, kung fu and shooting.
-Pupils interested in the creative arts have plenty of opportunities in theatrical life both on and off the stage, while a purpose-built music school forms the backdrop to a vibrant and talented musical community.
+Boys are regularly successful in national and county cricket, hockey and rugby competitions, with further sports – including football, rowing, go-karting and kung fu – included in the extensive games and activities curriculum.
+Pupils interested in the creative arts have plenty of opportunities in theatrical life both on and off the stage, and a purpose-built music school forms the backdrop to a vibrant and talented musical community.